yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 - [ ] Add multi-node support.
 - [ ] Merge the code base with llm example to reduce the code duplication.
 - [ ] Use processor from dynamo-llm framework.
-- [ ] Explore NIXL integration with TensorRT-LLM.
+- [ ] Enable NIXL integration with TensorRT-LLM once available.
+Currently, TensorRT-LLM uses UCX to transfer KV cache.